 If you would have told me a year ago I’d be self-employed, I wouldn’t have believed you.

-But as the years continued pass me by, my surety started to wane and eventually devolved into full blown disillusionment.
+But as the years continued to pass me by, my surety started to wane and eventually devolved into full-blown disillusionment.

 After 7 Years in the Corporate World, I Hardly Made a Dent

 I’d been a full-time employee in the corporate world for almost 7 years, and I’d hardly budged.
 Many of my friends have been able to jump several levels above me, garnering titles like “Specialist” or “Manager” (not to mention all the lawyers and doctors I know).
 And despite me turning 30, the age when you become a true adult, I still had the exact same title as my first job out of university — “Coordinator.”

 It may sound cliché, but as soon as I hit 30, something inside me changed.
 For all of my 20s, I was constantly chasing this promotion or raise that always eluded me.
 So as turned the big 3-0 on my flight back home from Paris last year, a quote floated into my mind and stuck there until I reached Toronto.